r4gus/zbor/README.md

 - CBOR decoder
 - CBOR encoder
 - CBOR to JSON serialization
-- JSON to CBOR serialization (comming soon)
+- CBOR to Zig parser

 A CBOR byte string is decoded into a (nested) `DataItem` data structure, which can be inspected and manipulated.